 3. Figuring the deduction

-4. A new, simpler way to claim it
+4. A new, simpler way to claim the deduction

 Starting with tax year 2013, the IRS introduced a simpler way to compute the deduction.
 It allows those with qualifying home offices to deduct up to $1,500 nearly hassle-free.
-(According to the IRS, this will collectively save filers 1.6 million hours of work annually.)
+(According to the IRS, this collectively saves filers 1.6 million hours in paperwork and record keeping annually.)

-Rather than adding up the proper percentage of rent, electricity and other home office expenses, all you do is deduct $5 per square foot of your home office.
-The only drawback: The new method is capped at 300 square feet, limiting the deduction to $1,500 per year.
+Rather than adding up the proper percentage of rent, electricity and other home office expenses, all you do is use a formula.
+As we note in the video above, the rate for 2018 is $5 per square foot with a maximum of 300 square feet.
+That limits the deduction to $1,500 per year.

 So if the portion of your home used for business is larger than 300 square feet, and/or the deduction would add up to more than $1,500, you’ll want to use the old method.
 If not, keep it simple by using the new one.